There are a number of ways to get to the airport:

 You can also reach multi-storey car park 4 from the departures level.
 The entrance is on the left-hand side opposite Terminal 3.

 There are lifts in multi-storey car park 4 to take you to level 3 and from there via a bridge to Terminal 3.
-In bad weather there is a covered passenger tunnel on level -1.
+In case of bad weather there is a covered passenger tunnel on level -1.

 Alternatively, regardless of where you are checking in, you can use car park C (coordinates N 48º07'23", E 16º33'59"), which has 39 disabled parking spaces and covered access via the tunnel from level -1 to the check-in areas.